Inventor's firm says creator of the wind-up radio has died

-Trevor Baylis, creator of the clockwork or wind-up radio, has died at 80.
+Trevor Baylis, creator of the clockwork or wind-up radio, has died.
+He was 80.

 David Bunting, CEO of Trevor Baylis Brands, says Baylis died Monday after a lengthy illness.